reduxjs/redux-devtools/README.md

 ## Development

-This is a monorepo powered by [pnpm](https://pnpm.io/) and [Nx](https://nx.dev/).
+This is a monorepo powered by [pnpm](https://pnpm.io/).
 [Install pnpm](https://pnpm.io/installation) and run `pnpm install` to get started.
 Each package's dependencies need to be built before the package itself can be built.
-You can either build all the packages (i.e., `pnpm run build:all`) or use Nx commands to build only the packages necessary for the packages you're working on (i.e., `pnpm nx build remotedev-redux-devtools-extension`).
+You can either build all the packages (i.e., `pnpm run build:all`) or use pnpm workspace commands to build only the packages necessary for the packages you're working on (i.e., `pnpm --filter "remotedev-redux-devtools-extension" build`).

 ## Backers